Home

 Warren Buffett has referred to the ‘owner earnings’ of a company as the true measure of earnings.
 He has defined ‘owner earnings’ as:

-Reported earnings + depreciation, amortization, other non-cash items - average annual amount of capitalized spending on plant, machinery, equipment (and presumably research and development).
+Reported earnings + depreciation, ampoule amortization, other non-cash items - average annual amount of capitalized spending on plant, machinery, equipment (and presumably research and development).

 Reasoning behind owner earnings